neuroinformatics-unit/swc-hpc-pose-estimation/SLEAP/HowTo.md

 >
 > The `#SBATCH` lines are SLURM directives.
 They specify the resources needed for the job, such as the number of nodes, CPUs, memory, etc. For more information  see the [SLURM documentation](https://slurm.schedmd.com/sbatch.html).
 >
-> - the `-p gpu` and `--gres gpu:1` options ensure that your job will run on GPU.
+> - the `-p gpu` and `--gres gpu:1` options ensure that your job will run on a GPU.
 If you want to request a specific GPU type, you can do so with the syntax `--gres gpu:rtx2080:1`.
 You can view the available GPU types on the [SWC internal wiki](https://wiki.ucl.ac.uk/display/SSC/CPU+and+GPU+Platform+architecture).
 > - the `--mem` option refers to CPU memory (RAM), not the GPU one.
 However, the   jobs often contain steps that use the RAM.
 > - the `-t` option should be your time estimate for how long the job will take.
 If it's too short, SLURM will terminate the job before it's over.
 If it's too long, it may take some time to be scheduled (depending on resource availability).
 With time, you will build experience on how long various jobs take.
 It's best to start by running small jobs (e.g. reduce the number of epochs) and scale up gradually.
-> - `-o` and `-e` allow you to specify files to which the standard output an  error   will be passed.
-In the above configuration, the filenames will contai  the node   name (`%N`) and the job ID (`$j`)
+> - `-o` and `-e` allow you to specify files to which the standard output and error will be directed.
+In the example scipt above, the filenames are set to contain the node name (`%N`) and the job ID (`$j`).
 > - The `--mail-type` and `--mail-user` options allow you to get email notifications about the progress of your job.
 Currently email notifications are not working on the SWC HPC cluster, but this might be fixed in the future.
 >
 > The `module load SLEAP` line loads the SLEAP module, which we checked earlier.
 >